open2c/pairtools/README.md

 - stats: calculate various statistics of .pairs and .pairsam files

 - restrict: identify the span of the restriction fragment forming a Hi-C junction

-All pairsamtools properly manage file headers and keep track of the data processing history.

 ### pipelines